bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 ## Introduction

 In meeting the minimum viable product (MVP) specifications listed below, your project should provide an API that has Create, Read, Update and Delete (CRUD) functionality for both `projects` and `actions`.
+All necessary libraries are already installed in the project.

 ### Database Schemas